;

 We all very much embrace Sketch and Figma, but with the arrival of all the shiny tools, the legacy of structured design has slowly vanished.

-Having a chance to review some work across the large financial institutions in comparison to apprentice portfolios, the layering and the name Elipse 3975, Square 4598 and most likely Frame 19083 – which makes it hard to export group or groups or groups that logically or inherently belong to each other.
+Having a chance to review some work across large financial institutions compared to apprentice portfolios, the layering and the names Elipse 3975, Square 4598, and most likely Frame 19083 make it hard to export groups that logically or inherently belong to each other.

-That said, several sources debate the challenge from the perspective of (a dirty) prototype which proves the concept of behaviour and function between work files with linked design systems and codependency between them.
+That said, several sources debate the challenge from the perspective of a (dirty) prototype that proves the concept of behaviour and function across work files with linked design systems and their codependency.

 (new article about naming layers in Figma)